decision-labs/spacialdb-devcenter/pages/Import-OSM.md

 ## Download OpenStreetMap data from CloudMade, Geofabrik or Export Tab

 The [[CloudMade Downloads|http://downloads.cloudmade.com/]] site contains extracts of OpenStreetMap data from different places around the world.
-The Just navigate to the continent and then city you are interested in and download the appropriate `*.osm.bz2` file.
+Just navigate to the continent and then city you are interested in and download the appropriate `*.osm.bz2` file.
 For example:

 ```console
 $ wget http://downloads.cloudmade.com/europe/western_europe/germany/berlin/berlin.osm.bz2